RyanRothweiler/VirbelaExercise1/Exercise1/EXERCISE_1.md

 ## Questions ##

  1. How can your implementation be optimized?
-	- A KD tree datastructure is already quite fast , I'm not aware of other faster structures but I'm sure they exist.
+	- A KD tree datastructure is already quite fast, I'm not aware of other faster structures but I'm sure they exist.
 The KD implementation could be improved by adding balancing, and starting by inserting the center most point.
 Most of the optimization will be in reducing the set of points searched using other context.
 For example if the game has rooms then only search the points within the same room as the player.
  2. How much time did you spend on your implementation?
 	 -  Total of 11.5 hours currently, as of writing.
 Likely another 0.5 hours to finish this documentation.
 		 - 2.5 hours for the nearest nighbor implementations of naive and KD tree.